TranslucentSabre/ExploreBank/README.md

 ![Exploration Values](https://i.redd.it/5khvftdue6ry.jpg)

 Approximate values come from discovery scans.
 There is currently no way, from the Journal, to determine more than the number of bodies picked up from the discovery scan.
-By default, this plugin will assign a value of 500 credits per body found in a discovry scan.
+By default, this plugin will assign a value of 500 credits per body found in a discovery scan.
 This value can be modified.

+This plugin DOES/CAN NOT take into account first discoverer bonuses and powerplay bonuses.
+This tool is designed to give a number such that the CMDR using it can say "I should have at least this much banked."

 ## Installation